jtsternberg/Enhanced-Admin-Bar-with-Codex-Search/readme.txt

 4. If you have enabled the custom menu option, navigate to "Menus" under "Appearance."
 You'll see a theme location, "Admin Bar Custom Navigation Menu" where you can attach a custom menu.

 == Frequently Asked Questions ==

-= Can I enable/disable dashboard widget? =
-**YES!** Plugin now includes an option page to control which features are enabled.
-Dashboard widget is off by default.

 = ?? =
 If you run into a problem or have a question, contact me ([contact form](http://j.ustin.co/scbo43) or [@jtsternberg on twitter](http://j.ustin.co/wUfBD3)).
 I'll add them here.